turing95/Info/README.md

 # Info
- Here collect info about me
+ Here I am going to collect info about me